Job Opening: Biogeochemical Ecologist

 Location: Smithsonian Environmental Research Center, Edgewater, Maryland

 The Smithsonian Environmental Research Center (SERC) invites applications for a Research Ecologist with expertise in ecosystem biogeochemistry, broadly defined to include biogeochemical and hydrologic dynamics across multiple scales.
-This position reports to the Associate Director for Research and serves as a principal investigator at SERC.
+This position reports to the Associate Director for Research, serves as a principal investigator at SERC and leads a research program at SERC.
 The SERC community seeks to fill this key position with a person capable of working well with a diverse community of staff, students, volunteers and visitors to develop a strong research program.
 This position will be hired in parallel with a new Landscape Ecologist.
+This is a permanent full-time federal position with associated benefits.

 We are looking for a new colleague to: